ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 {: #fs-create-replica-terraform}
 {: terraform}

 You can use the `ibm_is_share` resource in Terraform to create a file share with replication, or update a file share to include replication.
-The following example creates a replica share in the `us-south-3` zone and associates it to the parent share that is specified by its ID, `ibm_is_share.example.id`.
+The following example creates a replica share in the `us-south-3` zone and associates it to the parent share that is specified by its ID `ibm_is_share.example.id`.

 ```terraform
 resource "ibm_is_share" "example-1" {